jrhee17/armeria/xds/docs/DEVELOPER.md

 proposed that the xDS protocol be implemented.

 In order to integrate xDS with Armeria components, it is important to first fetch and parse remote xDS resources.
-This document introduces a `XdsClient` which is responsible for doing so.
+This document introduces a `XdsBootstrap` which is responsible for doing so.

 ## Implementation